-The Final Release version of Aimsun Next 20 (due to launch in late June 2020) includes its own embedded pedestrian simulator.
+Aimsun Next 20 now includes an embedded pedestrian simulator.
 Part of the main installer, the simulator is free, super fast, simulates an unlimited number of pedestrians, and works on Windows, Linux and Mac.

 The embedded pedestrian simulator doesn’t replace the previously offered Legion for Aimsun plug-in.
 The two simulators are complementary and serve different use cases: